tdmitryny/tdmitryny/README.md

 👋 I'm Dmitry, a digital marketer turned DevOps and Full-Stack Developer enthusiast.
 Welcome to my coding journey!

-## 🌐 From Digitla Marketing to Devops Engineer
+## 🌐 From Digital Marketing to Devops Engineer

 In my previous experience, I navigated the digital marketing landscape, creating campaigns, analyzing data, buildidng marketing triggers with JavaScript and Python.
 However, my passion for technology and automation led me to a new adventure the world of Tech.
 I've embarked on a learning journey, embracing the challenges and excitement of transforming from a digital marketer to a DevOps practitioner.